lfabbri98/AmorphSC/README.md

 ### photocurrent.py

 This module contains functions to permorm analysis on photocurrent data.
 More in detail, it is possible to calculate photocurrent spectra, lamp spectra, tauc plots,...

+### KPFM.py

+This module contains four functions that are needed to numerically solve Poisson equation starting from KPFM data.
+Moreover you can directly fit data and obtain DOS parameters.